usdot-jpo-ode/jpo-cvmanager/README.md

 ### Environment Variables

+<b>Webapp Variables</b>

+- MAPBOX_TOKEN: A token from Mapbox used to render the map in the Webapp.
+The free version of Mapbox works great in most cases.

+<b>API Variables</b>

+- COUNTS_DB_TYPE: Set to either "MongoDB" or "BigQuery" depending on where the message counts are stored.
+- COUNTS_MSG_TYPES: Set to a list of message types to include in counts query.
+Sample format is described in the sample.env.
+- COUNT_DB_NAME: The BigQuery table or MongoDB collection name where the RSU message counts are located.
+- BSM_DB_NAME: The database name for BSM visualization data.
+- SSM_DB_NAME: The database name for SSM visualization data.
+- SRM_DB_NAME: The database name for SRM visualization data.
+- RSU_REST_ENDPOINT: HTTPS endpoint of the deployed RSU REST API in GCP Kubernetes.
+- CSM_EMAIL_TO_SEND_FROM: Origin email address for the API.
+- CSM_EMAIL_APP_USERNAME: Username for the SMTP server.
+- CSM_EMAIL_APP_PASSWORD: Password for the SMTP server.
+- CSM_EMAILS_TO_SEND_TO: Destination email list.
+- CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
+- CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.
+- API_LOGGING_LEVEL: The level of which the CV Manager API will log.
+(DEBUG, INFO, WARNING, ERROR)
+- WZDX_ENDPOINT: WZDX datafeed enpoint.
+- WZDX_API_KEY: API key for the WZDX datafeed.
+- TIMEZONE: Timezone to be used for the API.

 <b>PostgreSQL Variables</b>

 - PG_DB_IP: The database IP.
 Defaults to DOCKER_HOST_IP but can be configured to a separate endpoint.